drgfc321/Recipe-book/README.md

 A full-stack recipe management and meal planning application with macronutrient tracking, pantry management, shopping lists, and smart recipe recommendations.

+> **Development note:** Built with AI-assisted development (Claude Code).
+Architecture, technology selection, data modelling, and code review were my own — including decisions such as replacing Hibernate auto-DDL with versioned Flyway migrations, choosing GraphQL over REST for the API layer, and the design of the meal-plan generation algorithm.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for the reasoning behind the main technical choices.

 ## Features

 - **Recipe Management** — Create, edit, and delete recipes with ingredients, categories, difficulty levels, prep/cook times, and step-by-step instructions